Snogren/Google/README.md

 My approach is highly legible, explains the page, and provides a framework to fractally expand coverage in any given direction as desired/needed.

-The AI approach was to list childishly simplisitic, unordered, unorganized, sometimes completely wrong, "test-cases" which would be utterly worthless to any tester.
+The AI approach was to list simplisitic, unordered, unorganized, sometimes completely wrong, "test-cases" which would be worthless to any tester.
 See "Ai First Answer."

 I asked for more test cases, and the majority of these said to verify functionality which was actually wrong (I checked).
 See "AI Second Answer."